 Prof. Malcolm A.H.
 MacCallum

-Emeritus Professor of Applied Mathematics, QMUL
+Emeritus Professor of Applied Mathematics, School of Mathematical Sciences,

 Director, Heilbronn Institute for Mathematical Research (2009-12)